calaldees/teachingWorkshops/teacherEducation/_sessions.md

 ### SP6
 Friday 13th October

-Generic
+* Generic
     * Effective pedagogical and theoretical approaches to subject learning and teaching - a variety of approaches, benefits and limitations

-Subject
+* Computing
-* Effective pedagogical and theoretical approaches to subject learning and teaching - a variety of approaches, benefits and limitations
+    * (G) Effective pedagogical and theoretical approaches to subject learning and teaching - a variety of approaches, benefits and limitations
     * PRIMM pedagogy
     * Fuller Model and Taxonomies for Computing
     * Further reaching into Computing pedagogies

-Mentor
+* Mentor
     * What are the key barriers to learning in this curriculum area and how are those barriers addressed and overcome?
     * What key strategies are used in department and school?
+    * Task: Identify practice/choices that are influenced by:
+        * Policy (national/regional)
+        * Policies in school
-What relevant policies in school and department?
+        * Polices in department?
+        * By individual teacher